orange451/Groove-Animator/README.md

 # GrooveAnimator - Custom Animation Handler for Roblox

 `GrooveAnimator` is a lightweight, virtual animation handler designed for Roblox, enabling smooth keyframe sequence animation playback without an instance overhead.
-It excels at compositing multiple animations or replacing Roblox’s default animator.
+It can be used to composite multiple animations or replace Roblox’s default animator.

 ## Features
 - **Virtual Animations**: No instance overhead.